 We recently shared some of our insights around Encryption, explaining what it is, and how it's affecting families and small network owners.
 In those articles, we explained how it's quickly becoming the #1 preferred mechanism to bypass network controls because of it's ease of use.

-I alluded to VPN's, but didn't talk much about another vector that is highly leveraged by children and employees alike - Browser Extensions.
+While I did talk about VPN's, I didn't talk much about another vector that is highly leveraged by children and employees alike - Browser Extensions.

 What is a Browser Extension?

-A browser extension is a mechanism that exists in most modern browsers that allows a user to extend the browsers capabilities.
-Think of it as an plugin of sorts, an add-on.
+A browser extension is a mechanism that exists in most modern browsers allowing the browser's capabilities to be expanded.
+Think of it as a plugin of sorts, an add-on.
 Every browser is a bit different, some call it extensions, others call it an add-on.